The voluminous Padma Purana, essentially a Vaishnavite text, makes fascinating variations in its retelling of the Ramayana story.

 The Uttara Kanda now tells us this is how Rama spends his all his days.
 He spends the first half of the day in his court, dealing with official matters, and the second half with Sita.

-It is on one of these days that Rama discovers the signs of pregnancy in Sita.
-Rama is delighted and enquires her of her longing [the desires of a pregnant woman, which according to culture and tradition the husband should be fulfill without failure].
+It is on one of these days that Rama discovers signs of pregnancy in Sita.
+Rama is delighted and asks her of her longing [the desire of a pregnant woman, which according to culture and tradition the husband should be fulfill without failure].
 Sita, smiling, tells him she desires to spend at least one night in the ashram of holy ascetics living on the banks of the Ganga.
 Rama assures her that her desire will be fulfilled the very next day.

 Rama then tells his brothers that there is nothing worse than ill fame.
 He says he would give up his very life out of fear of the censure of the world, he would give up them, his brothers, what to talk of Sita.

 Having stated this, he asks Lakshmana to take Sita the next morning and leave her beyond the Ganga in the forest near the ashram of Sage Valmiki.
 He tells Lakshmana, “Obey my order.
 I do not want to hear anything more on this subject from any of you.
 If you do, it will cause my great displeasure.
 My curse shall be upon you if you try to dissuade me from my decision.
 Do what I ask you to do if you want to remain within my command.
 Take Sita away from here to the forest.
 She has asked me to take her to the great ashrams on the banks of the Ganga.
 This way her desire will be fulfilled.”

 As Rama speaks these words, his eyes well up with tears.